 The JCT Design and Build Contract is designed for construction projects where the contractor carries out both the design and the construction work.
-Design and build projects can vary in scale, but the Design and Build Contract is generally suitable where detailed provisions are needed.

 Features of projects using the Design and Build Contract: